A Game of Thrones

 Interestingly, consensus did not always go unruffled due to clashing interests and old privileges.
 To understand the origin of governance, long-standing non-monarchical states, and their legitimisation during the early-modern period needs to be studied.

-This project is an NWO-Veni project that will run from 2020 to summer 2023.
+This project is an NWO-Veni project that will run from 2020 to 1 December 2023.